“All the unhappiness of men arises from the one simple fact: that they cannot sit quietly in their chamber.” Blaise Pascal

 Although the parameters for what a woman can be may have relaxed officially, society’s expectations still rule us, externally and internally.
 Only in carved-out spaces can we exist as we are, not relative to what we should be.

 As Woolf noted, the entering of one’s mind into a calm state is critical to the creative process.
 It allows us to hear the knock of insight.
 It is why most artists work alone or apart.
-Travel writer Pico Iyer noted of writers; “Our job, you could say, is to turn, through stillness, a life of movement into art.
+Travel writer Pico Iyer noted; “Our job, you could say, is to turn, through stillness, a life of movement into art.
 Sitting still is our workplace, sometimes our battlefield.”
 We are still, but not idle.
 It recalls the tale of Jack Kerouac: when seeking his “kickwriting”—a constant flow of work in which he believed he’d find his voice—he taped together twelve foo-long sheets of drawing paper to avoid the noise of changing the paper in the typewriter.
 He cultivated his own form of silence and stillness, free from interruption.

 Interruption is the enemy of silence and all its benefits.